|

 - What are JAK inhibitors and how do they work? - Drugs. com

-Janus kinase (JAK) inhibitors are a group of medicines that help block immune system signals in the body that can lead to swelling (inflammation) and pain in conditions like rheumatoid arthritis, ulcerative colitis, and psoriatic arthritis
+Janus kinase (JAK) inhibitors are medicines that block certain immune signals that cause swelling, pain, and other symptoms in conditions such as rheumatoid arthritis, ulcerative colitis, eczema, alopecia areata, and some blood cancers

-- JAK inhibitors: an evidence-based choice of the most appropriate . . .
+- JAK inhibitors: an evidence-based choice of the most . . .

 - List of the 9 Leading JAK Inhibitor Drugs - GoodRx